Desktop As A Service (DAAS)

 • Built-in disaster resilience means operations can continue during hurricanes, fires, building outages, or regional disruptions.

 When a natural disaster hits, a company relying on local servers or desktops may lose days of productivity.
-DAAS customers typically remain operational as long as they have internet access.
+DaaS customers typically remain operational as long as they have internet access.

-Choosing the Right DAAS Platform
+Choosing the Right DaaS Platform

 The major players are Microsoft Azure Virtual Desktop, Amazon WorkSpaces, Citrix, and VMware Horizon.
 Each offer different pricing models, OS compatibility, integration paths, and performance options.
 For many organizations, the challenge isn’t selecting a platform; it’s determining which one aligns with their security, compliance, workforce, and budget requirements.